6 day Fjord Kayaking Trip Norway

-- Costs occurring in case of dramatic changes of the trip in case of bad weather (eg staying at a camping place or cabin, bus transportation if we have to skip a leg and start from another point the next day)
+- Costs occurring in case of dramatic changes of the trip and/or in case of extremely bad weather (eg staying at a camping place or cabin, bus transportation if we have to skip a leg and start from another point the next day)

 - Start: day 1, 10.00 (10am) at the camping in Ålesund.